 Connecting with a mentor with a mentor doesn’t need to be difficult.
 Look for mentors in professional organizations and networking events.
 Even hiring a mentor in the form of a business coach could be a good idea.
 No matter how you find a mentor, take advantage of the wisdom and guidance of a knowledgeable one.

 Hobbyists who love their leisurely pursuits might seem like the opposites of entrepreneurs.
 Hobby time and work time, however, are more complementary than people think.
 Many professionals make a living with their chosen hobbies.
 And some hobbyists love to connect with others who share their passions.
 So, they meet a lot of people, making them very helpful with any networking goals.
+According to Franchise Gator, who you know or your network, can be one of the most important things for your business.
+Access to more people can make everything simpler.

 If you know anyone who loves to golf, visits the local comic shop every week, hits the gym, or takes part in any regular activity, don’t dismiss the person’s value.
 The ways such a person could help you may be incalculable.
 And someday, you might need his/her help.